blockeraai/blockera/README.md

 ## Support 👋

 Need help?
 This is a developer's portal for Blockera and should not be used for general support and queries.
-Please visit the [Blockera support forum on WordPress.org](https://wordpress.org/support/plugin/blockera) for assistance.
+Please visit the [Blockera community](https://community.blockera.ai/) for assistance.

 ## Change log and Releases 📝